eProsima/FastDDS-SH/README.md

 ## Usage

 This system handle is mainly used to connect any system with the DDS protocol.
-Exists two main usages of this *SOSS DDS plugin`:
+There are two communication modes of *SOSS DDS plugin`:
-- Connection through *UDP* to a DDS cloud
+- Connection through *UDP* to a DDS cloud.
+- Connection through *TCP* to others DDS participants.
-- Used as a tunnel through TCP between two SOSS systems.
+This could be used as a tunnel between two SOSS.
 See [TCP tunnel](#tcp-tunnel) for more information.

 ### Configuration

 SOSS must be configured with a YAML file, which tells the program everything it needs to know in order to establish the connection between two or more systems that the user wants.
-An example of YAML configuration file that connect ROS2 to DDS could be the following:
+An example of a YAML configuration file to connect ROS2 to DDS could be the following:

 ```YAML
 systems: